HL7/davinci-crd/input/pagecontent/hooks.md

 While it might be possible to not support this hook and only use the order-sign hook, the benefit of supporting [order-select](https://cds-hooks.hl7.org/hooks/order-select/2020May/order-select/) is that information may be provided to alter a provider's behavior before they've gone very far in the authoring process.
 It will be less aggravating for the provider to be prompted to change a medical equipment order when they've just picked the device and haven't filled in all the usage instructions than when everything is complete and they're just about to sign.

 This hook allows multiple resource types to be present.
-Resources provided could be all of the same type or a mixture of types.
+Resources provided could all be the same type or be a mixture of types.
 Coverage requirements **SHOULD** be limited only to those resources that are included in the `selections` context, though the content of other resources **SHOULD** also be considered before making recommendations about what additional actions are necessary.
 (I.e. don't recommend an action if there's already a draft order to perform that action.)

 The different relevant resource types are as follows (support can vary between clients):